 The process of refugee resettlement to the U.S. is a lengthy and thorough process that takes approximately two years and involves numerous U.S. governmental agencies.

 Refugees do not choose the country in which they would like to live.
 UNHCR, the UN Refugee Agency identifies the most vulnerable refugees for resettlement and then makes recommendations to select countries.

 Once a refugee is recommended to the U.S. for resettlement, the U.S. government conducts a thorough vetting of each applicant.
 This process takes between 12 and 24 months and includes:

 number of U.S. federal agencies involved in the screening process of refugees

 Since 1975, the U.S. has welcomed more than three million refugees from all over the world, and these refugees have built new lives for their families in all 50 states.

-Refugee's and their families have woven themselves into the fabric of American society.
-They are our neighbors, are friends and our colleagues.
-They are teachers, business owners and contribute positively to communities across the country.
+Refugees and their families have woven themselves into the fabric of American society.
+They are our neighbors, our friends

 number to refugees who have resettled in the U.S. since 1975